Convergence of nonhomogeneous Hawkes processes and Feller random measures: Properties of Feller random measures

-for some $\al\in (0,1)$ and some slowly varying (e.g.,~constant) function $l$. \item The choice of $n$ as the scaling factor in \eqref{equ:pin-phi} is simply a convenient normalization and can be easily generalized. \end{enumerate} \end{remark}
+for some $\al\in (0,1)$ and some slowly varying (e.g.,~constant) function $l$. \item The choice of $n$ as the scaling factor in \eqref{equ:pin-phi} is simply a convenient normalization and can be generalized easily. \end{enumerate} \end{remark}